ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 Interpretation:

-The findings from the regression model's diagnostics indicate that changes should be made.
+The findings from the regression model's diagnostics indicate that adjustments should be made.

 Thus, in order to improve the model all the influential observations were removed.
 Consequently, the model improved noticeably as can be seen on the graph above.